nicoalba/pyth-price-solana/README.md

     npm i -D typescript@^5.4 @types/node@^20.11
     ```

-    These commands:
+    This step:

-    - Create a new folder at `pyth-demo/client`
+    - Creates a new folder at `pyth-demo/client`
     - Creates and updates `client/package.json` with dependencies
     - Generates `client/package-lock.json`
     - Populates `client/node_modules` with installed packages